 - Questions versus advice

 If you are meeting in a physical space, set up chairs in a circle so that everyone can see everyone.
 If you are meeting electronically (Zoom, Skype, Conference Call) ensure everyone is participating equally so that no one feels left out.
 Be sure to take the time for introductions; set the circle by inviting people to share something of themselves.
 Ensure that everyone present has the opportunity to contribute and that no one takes up all the air time.
 End the meeting with some type of closure exercise such as inviting each person to state what they are taking away.

-If you are feeling isolated and overwhelmed in your work, consider finding a Success Circle (see the BeingYourOwnCEO Tuesday Success Circle on my other web site) or form a new one.
+If you are feeling isolated and overwhelmed in your work, consider finding a Success Circle (see the BeingYourOwnCEO Tuesday Success Circle) or form a new one.